 Introduction

 This document provides algorithm description, encoding methods, and training methods of the neural network-based coding tools implemented in Neural Network-based Video Coding (NNVC) software.
-The neural network-based tools (NN-based tools) are to enhance or replace conventional modules in the existing VVC design Error!
-Reference source not found.[2].
+The neural network-based tools (NN-based tools) are to enhance or replace conventional modules in the existing VVC design [2].
 The implementation of NN-based tools in NNVC are based on Small Ad-hoc Deep Learning (SADL) library [3].
-It is recommended to refer to [4] for the detailed information of VTM-11.0, which is the base of NNVC and [3] for the detailed usage of SADL.
+It is recommended to refer to the software repository of NNVC [4] for the detailed information of VTM-11.0, which is the base of NNVC and the SADL documentation for the detailed usage of SADL.

 Scope